andrewginns/MSc-Project/README.md

 ### Freeze the graph by combining the GrafDef proto and the checkpoints

 * cd CycleGAN-Tensorflow-PyTorch
+* Copy checkpoint, and all .ckpt files to directory
 * python freeze.py

+### View the graph in Tensorboard

+* tensorboard --logdir=logs/ --host localhost --port 8088

 ### Summarize the GraphDef to view nodes and other info, should be reduced compared to the graph.pb